 Annual Open enrollment: The time period you have for signing up for health insurance.

-Primary Care Provider (PCP): The physician or nurse is your first point of contact for diagnosing illnesses, getting prescriptions and other health care needs.
+Primary Care Provider (PCP): The physician or nurse is your first point of contact for diagnosing illnesses, getting prescriptions, and other health care needs.
 Some health insurance plans require a referral from a PCP in order for visits to specialty providers to be covered (see: specialty provider).

-Special Enrollment Period: A limited window, typically 60-days, during which those who experience certain qualifying life events can enroll in health insurance outside of the Annual Open Enrollment Period.
+Special Enrollment Period: A limited window, typically 60 days, during which those who experience certain qualifying life events can enroll in health insurance outside of the Annual Open Enrollment Period.

 Specialty Provider: Specialty providers focus on (or specialize in) a specific branch of medicine.
 For example, a “cardiologist” is a doctor who specializes in treating heart disorders.
-Healthcare plans often have higher copays for visits to specialty providers and require referrals from primary care physicians before specialty services are covered (see: primary care provider).
+Healthcare plans often have higher copays for visits to specialty providers and requires referrals from primary care physicians before specialty services are covered (see: primary care provider).

-Urgent Care: When an illness or injury requires immediate care but is not life threatening.
+Urgent Care: When an illness or injury requires immediate care but is not life-threatening.
 Visits to urgent care facilities typically occur outside of normal physician business hours, or in cases where a timely appointment is not available.
 Urgent care visits tend to be more costly than typical physician visits, with higher copays, but are less costly than visiting an emergency room.